Lee Sing-man: 1983-1999: paper-tearing

-During the Lunar New Year's Eve in 1983, Uncle Man created his first paper-tearing work.
+On the Lunar New Year's Eve of 1983, Uncle Man created his first paper-tearing work.
 It was composed of the two Chinese characters "Dai Kat" (大吉), which means an expectation of a great fortune.
 Remarkably, he made it out of boredom with no one teaching him.
-Although the artwork was appreciated by his relatives, he did not have great affections towards paper-tearing at that moment.
+Although the artwork was appreciated by his relatives, he did not have a great affection towards paper-tearing at that moment.
 It was only after he created his second paper-tearing piece during his work as a delivery man that he started to practice his skill.
 His second work was interpreted as "A million gold pieces".
-Afterwards, he started giving his artwork to his friends as gifts.
+Afterward, he started giving his artwork to his friends as gifts.

 Uncle Man tears paper according to the order of strokes of the word.
-He practices by adding symmetrical features to words, figures and even three-dimensional words.
-In fact, in order to promote paper-tearing skills, he made a lot of effort to decrease the number of steps and have fun at the same time, so that even a two-year-old child can both learn and enjoy making them.
+He practices adding symmetrical features to words, figures and even three-dimensional words.
+In fact, to promote paper-tearing skills, he worked to decrease the number of steps and have fun at the same time, so that even a two-year-old child can both learn and enjoy making them.
 He usually uses recycled paper for his artwork in the hopes of protecting the environment and making paper-tearing popularized.
-For instance, he teaches children to use table mats of fast food shops to make paper-tearing works; therefore, children can make artwork without wasting paper.
+For instance, he teaches children to use table mats from fast food shops to make paper-tearing works; therefore, children can make artwork without wasting paper.

-2000-present: popularity
+2000-Present

 In 2000, Uncle Man moved to Kowloon city after his retirement.
-He found out that the Kowloon Walled City Park is a nice place for him to perform the paper craft art since there are a lot of tourists.

 The staff in the park encouraged him to apply for a stall demonstration in Tsim Sha Tsui, which was organized by the Hong Kong Cultural Centre.
 The application was successful and he eventually started working there.
 On his first day of the demonstration, he displayed his first masterpiece.
-It was composed of four Chinese characters "無言感激", representing his speechless gratefulness to the staff of the park due to their unlimited support, as well as the opportunity to promote the paper-tearing art.
+It was composed of four Chinese characters "無言感激", meaning "deeply obliged", representing his speechless gratefulness to the staff of the park due to their unlimited support, as well as the opportunity to promote the paper-tearing art.

-Consequently, his artwork has attracted more and more public attention; more people and media have come to find him and learn more about his work.
+His artwork has attracted more and more public attention; more people and media have come to find him and learn more about his work.
 Others also conducted interviews with him and invited him for performances.
 He has performed and demonstrated paper craft art in Kowloon Walled City, Hong Kong Cultural Center, Avenue of Stars, Hong Kong, and Star Ferry, as well as in various restaurants, schools, hospitals and community centers.